mastering-jaz/mastering-jaz.github.io/README.md

 * [Install Jekyll](https://help.github.com/articles/using-jekyll-with-pages/#installing-jekyll)
 * Run `bundle exec jekyll serve` in the cloned repo folder
 * you will be able to access the site at http://localhost:4000

+**Note** This repo is not actively updated.
+Contributers are welcome!